unicef/publicgoods-toolkit/policy.md

 * Establish copyright ownership clearly.

-  Open source licenses are still copyright licenses, and therefore they assume that the licensed work has a copyright holder.
+  open-source licenses are still copyright licenses, and therefore they assume that the licensed work has a copyright holder.
 It does not always matter greatly who that holder is: in some circumstances, it might be most appropriate for the public agency responsible for a